➡ ❓ 💡 ❗ 😮 😎 😀 ⭐ ❤

 - halirutan, mathematica stackexchange expert, collatz conjecture fan & dabbler, attended collatz lecture, feels “all CS graduates should be familiar with it,” visualization expert, works in medical field & writing Phd thesis on ocular computational models

-- Daniel Sank, Phd physicist working at Google/ Martinis group quantum computing laboratory in Santa Barbara CA and high fidelity qubit theory/ implementations. principal author of eg Fast Scalable State Measurement with Superconducting Qubits
+- Daniel Sank, Phd physicist working at Google/ Martinis group quantum computing laboratory in Santa Barbara CA and high fidelity qubit theory/ implementations. principal author of eg Fast Scalable State Measurement with Superconducting Qubits, google youtube video building a QM computer with superconducting qubits

 - Marzio De Biasi, (home pg), high rep cstheory stackexchange user, nominated as moderator by outgoing moderator, wrote paper on Travelling Salesman Problem/ coNP recognized by experts, studies complexity of games, interested in 2-counter automata/ collatz problem via codegolf challenge problems.